 You may get a Civil Defence payment if you:

-•live in an area where a civil defence emergency has been declared
+live in an area where a civil defence emergency has been declared

-•have been required to leave your home because of the emergency (you have been evacuated) or were away from your home at the time of the emergency and can’t return to your home due to the emergency.
+have been required to leave your home because of the emergency (you have been evacuated) or were away from your home at the time of the emergency and can’t return to your home due to the emergency.

 It also depends on you not being able to cover your costs from either:

-•insurance (or you haven’t been paid yet)
+insurance (or you haven’t been paid yet)

-•access to other aid (such as public donations or other government or charitable relief funds).
+access to other aid (such as public donations or other government or charitable relief funds)

 You must also be a New Zealand citizen or permanent resident who normally lives in New Zealand and intends to stay here.